jaivox/speech/jaivox/apps/README_apps.txt

 This directory contains several sample applications along with some data for these applications.
+This file is based on Jaivox version 0.5 (August, 2013).

 The directories are as follows:

+1stsphinx: consists of a Sphinx-based recognizer application.
-1st: First try to see if your installed files and classpaths are as they
+	First try to see if your installed files and classpaths are as they should be.
-	should be.
 This directory contains a batch test that recognizes recoreded questions from the audio directory.
 To answer the questions, batchTest uses a customized class that answers qualitative questions about data.
 	It uses freetts to convert the answers to spoken sounds.

+1stweb: uses Gogole's web-based speech recognizer and audio files in the
+	"flac" format.
+There are two main programs here. roadWeb.java uses Google's web-based text to speech system while roadWebFreetts.java uses the Freetts text to speech package.

+	Note: Google's speech recognizer and speech synthesis are not part of any official API, nor is it open source.
+It probably will not be available after a short period.

+1stwebde: uses Google's speech recognizer and synthesizer in German, otherwise
+	the program is like 1stweb's roadWeb.java program.

+1stwebes: uses Google's speech recognizer and synthesier in Spanish, otherwise
+	this is just like 1stwebde.

 audio: consists of several recorded questions.
 You can use these in the 1st
 	demo to evaluate sphinx recognition and jaivox interpretation without using a microphone.

+audio_de: audio files used for 1stwebde.
+The "flac" format files are used for
+	recognition, but the "wav" files are used for playing the recording.

+audio_es: audio files similar to audio_de, but for Spanish.

 common: there are several template files that are used in generating applications.
 This
 	directory contains all these files.